jkeefe/jkeefe.github.io/family-projects/README.md

 # Family Projects for Smart Objects

-This is the companion website for the book, "Family Projects for Smart Objects" by [John Keefe](http://johnkeefe.net), due out in Fall 2016 from Maker Media.
-This is where you'll find links to ingredients for every project in the book, along with the copy-able code you'll need for each project.
+This is the companion website for the book, [_Family Projects for Smart Objects: Tabletop Projects That Respond to Your World_](https://www.amazon.com/dp/1680451235) by [John Keefe](http://johnkeefe.net).

+Here you'll find code you can copy and links to ingredients for every project in the book.

 # Kits